OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

  at com.sun.org.apache.xerces.internal.impl.XMLEntityManager.setupCurrentEntity(XMLEntityManager.java:674)
 ```

-**3) Timeout-based**: Timeouts could occur when connecting to open or closed ports depending on the schema and the underlying implementation.
+**3) Timeout-based**: The scanner could generate timeouts when it connects to open or closed ports depending on the schema and the underlying implementation.
 If the timeouts occur while you are trying to connect to a closed port (which may take one minute), the time of response when connected to a valid port will be very quick (one second, for example).
 The differences between open and closed ports becomes quite clear.

-**4) Time-based**: Sometimes differences between closed and open ports are very subtle.
-The only way to know the status of a port with certainty would be to take multiple measurements of the time required to reach each host; then analyze the average time for each port to determinate the status of each port.
-This type of attack will be difficult to accomplish when performed in higher latency networks.
+**4) Time-based**: Sometimes it may be difficult to tell the differences between closed and open ports because the results are very subtle.
+The only way to know the status of a port with certainty would be to take multiple measurements of the time required to reach each host, then you should analyze the average time for each port to determinate the status of each port.
+This type of attack will be difficult to accomplish if it is performed in higher latency networks.

 ##### Brute Forcing

-Once an attacker confirms that it is possible to perform a port scan, performing a brute force attack is a matter of embedding the `username` and `password` as part of the URI scheme (http, ftp, etc).
-For example the following :
+**Once an attacker confirms that it is possible to perform a port scan, performing a brute force attack is a matter of embedding the `username` and `password` as part of the URI scheme (http, ftp, etc).** For example, see the following example:

 ```xml
 <!DOCTYPE root [